OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 - A **mass analyzer**, which separates the ions according to their mass-to-charge (m/z) ratio.
 There are several types such as time of flight (TOF), orbitrap and quadrupole mass analyzers.
 Depending on the mass analyzer, OpenMS offers calibration tools, so that highly accurate results can be achieved.
 - A **detector**, which scans ions at a given time point producing a {term}`mass spectrum`, where the intensity is plotted against the m/z.

+Refer to the image below for a diagrammatic representation of the key components in MS.

 ![schematic illustration of a mass spectrometer](../images/introduction/mass-spectrometry-components.png)

 #### Ion source